 - On the go, transactions can be performed by utilizing the time of travelling.

-- Purchasing and selling using mobile wallets increase digitalization.
+- Purchasing and selling of goods using mobile wallets increase digitalization.

 - Sending and Receiving money from the phones through UPI (Unified payment interface)